 Concordia University Athletics and NCAA Eligibility

-The Assistant Athletic Director for Compliance and the Faculty Athletic Representative are charged with the responsibility of ensuring that all participants in intercollegiate competition are eligible in accordance with the rules and regulations of the NCAA prior to their representing the institution in any manner.
+The Associate Athletic Director for Compliance and the Faculty Athletic Representative are charged with the responsibility of ensuring that all participants in intercollegiate competition are eligible in accordance with the rules and regulations of the NCAA prior to their representing the institution in any manner.
 The Equity in Athletics Disclosure Report (EADA) can be found in the athletic department.
-The report can be requested from the Assistant Athletic Director for Compliance.
+The report can be requested from the Associate Athletic Director for Compliance.